Beginner's guide · 11th edition

 The target rolls one D6 per wound.
 They need to roll equal to or higher than their SV value, minus the weapon's AP.
 If a model has a 3+ save and is hit by an AP -1 weapon, it now saves on 4+.
 A successful save cancels the wound entirely.

 Modifier cap: Roll modifiers are capped at +1 or -1 total.
-No matter how many effects add up, a single roll can only ever be modified by +1 or -1 in 10th edition.
+No matter how many effects add up, a single roll can only ever be modified by +1 or -1.

 Charge Phase